BlueAndi/avr-net-io-smartmeter/README.md

 3. If the bootloader is active, two pulses are shown on pin B0 (= Arduino pin 0), which can be checked with a oscilloscope.

 After the bootloader is installed and running, the typical Arduino upload can be used over the serial interface.

+## Change MAC address of network interface controller
+Every AVR-NET-IO board comes with a unique MAC address of the network interface controller.
+Before you build the software it is necessary to set it in the sourcecode.
+Therefore open ```./src/main.cpp``` in the editor, search for the variable ```DEVICE_MAC_ADDR``` and change it accordingly.

 ## Build Project
 1. Load workspace in VSCode.